Religion News Service Article by David Gibson to advance peace and respect for religious diversity with the El-Hibri Foundation.

 We define peace education broadly.
 In our view, it encompasses a range of activities undertaken in a variety of settings designed to build peaceful communities:

-We define interreligious cooperation broadly, as well.
-In our view, it encompasses a range of activities undertaken in a variety of settings designed to build understanding and respect among people of diverse religious and non-religious identities.
-It starts from the premise that diversity is an asset, not a problem.
+We define respect for diversity in relation to interreligious understanding and cooperation, starting from the premise that diversity is an asset, not a problem.
+In our view, promoting respect for diversity encompasses a range of activities undertaken in a variety of settings designed to build understanding and respect among people of diverse religious and non-religious identities.

-In both formal and informal settings, interreligious cooperation can involve shared dialogue, action and even advocacy.
-Whether it is led by grassroots activists or by high level leaders, policymakers and public intellectuals, it is advanced through people creating relationships, fostering positive and credible media images and messages, engaging in cultural arts and exchanges, developing and sharing educational resources, and solving problems together for the common good.
+In both formal and informal settings, interreligious understanding and cooperation is advanced through people creating relationships, identifying and affirming pro-social values and resources, developing and sharing educational resources, engaging in cultural arts and exchanges, fostering positive and credible media images and messages and solving problems together for the common good.